Maximilian-Ka/survey-chatbot-prototype/README.md

 This is the GitHub repository for the _survey chatbot prototype_ that was built in the context of the master thesis titled ''_Collecting personal learner information in digital education:
 From tedious questionnaire to entertaining chatbot experience_'', written by Maximilian Kania at the University of Muenster.

 In the thesis, it was aimed to build a _fun and interactive chatbot survey_ to elicit high-quality from information from users on a learning platform, while providing a good user experience.
-Thereby, the survey chatbot approach is supposed to substitute a boring, regular web survey.
+Thereby, the survey chatbot approach is supposed to substitute for a boring, regular web survey.

 Overall, the primary tool that was used to build the chatbot is [Rasa](https://rasa.com/) but other technologies were employed as well (see below).